httpreserve/eaccession-research/links-unlocked/README.md

     {filename}, {hyperlink}

-Can be used (unquoted) as direct input into the httpreserve-workbench.
+Can be used as input to various tools.